Carbon on the Move!

 Part B: The Global Carbon Cycle

-Before you begin the global carbon cycle activity below, become familiar with the interactive by clicking the orange and purple rollover buttons and making note of the different types of background information that pops-up.
+Before you begin the global carbon cycle activity below, become familiar with the "The Carbon Cycle" interactive by clicking the orange and purple rollover buttons and making note of the different types of background information that pop-up.
 You will be using important information in the pop-up windows to identify and describe two different carbon pathways through the global carbon cycle.
 Here are some hints to help you use the interactive:

 - The key in the upper right-hand corner lets you distinguish between carbon reservoirs and the carbon cycle processes.
 Orange buttons are carbon cycle processes; purple buttons are carbon cycle reservoirs.